The Picks in Brief

 - Local storage and fewer cloud ties matter most, Eufy takes the lead.

+- Nobody wants to manage setup, password resets, or app sharing, stop here and add display hardware before buying a better camera.
 The hidden mistake is buying around the doorbell while ignoring the screen.
 If the screen path is clunky, the best camera becomes a phone accessory.

 How to Match the Pick to Your Routine